Framing

-We do believe that the right frame style can greatly enhance the look of a work of art, while the wrong frame can detract from its overall appearance.
-Having said that, please keep in mind that framing is a matter of personal opinion!
-One person may like a more ornate frame on a particular painting, while another likes a much simpler frame – there is no ‘real’ right or wrong.
+The right frame can greatly enhance the look of your artwork, while the wrong frame can detract from its overall appearance.
+I often say: a frame can make or break a work.
+Having said that, please keep in mind that framing is a matter of personal taste.
+One person may like a more ornate frame while another might prefer a much simpler frame – there is no real right or wrong.

 The original frame – those selected by the artist, or his dealer/agent, for the painting when it was first created -- in some instances the artist may have actually created the frame.
-Again, the frame style can range from the very simple to the extremely ornate.
-When possible, it is nice to keep the ‘original’ frame with the painting.
-There are instances where people just do not like the ‘original’ frame style … if this is the case we always suggest that you store the ‘original’ frame in a safe place and when you decide to sell the work, put it back in its ‘original’ frame – these frames can add a lot of value to the work.
+Again, these frame style can range from very simple to extremely ornate.
+When possible, it is nice to keep the original frame with the painting.
+What if you do not like the original frame?
+I always recommend storing it in a safe place and when you decide to sell the work, put it back in its original frame – they can add a lot of value to the work.

-Period frames - produced during the era when the work was first created and may be similar or even the exact frame style that the artist used to frame his work.
-While this option is a good one, you need to keep in mind that looking for a period frame is time consuming and when you find the right style, you may find that it is the wrong size.
-When this happens, the frame may need to be enlarged, or cut down and this will add to its cost.
-Of course, you may get lucky and find an exact fit!
+Period frames - produced during the era when the work was first created and may be similar to the one, or even the exact frame style that, the artist used to frame his/her work.
+While this is an excellent option, you need to keep in mind that looking for a period frame is time consuming and when you find the right one it may need to be restored, enlarged or even cut down ... this will add to its cost.
+Of course, you may get lucky and find an exact fit that is in perfect condition!

 Now I am sure you are wondering: what will this cost?
-Again, if you are going to purchase a work from a gallery that deals in historical works of art, the painting should come framed.
-If you are purchasing a work of art from a gallery that specializes in more contemporary/decorative works of art, then the frame will probably be an ‘extra’.
-These galleries will often have frame samples on hand and will help you choose the frame that is right for you.
-The cost for a frame will run the gamut … from $20 or $30 for the simple metal frames to over $100,000 for original period frames.
+Frame costs run the gamut … from $20 or $30 for the simplest to over $100,000 for original period frames.
+Again, if you are buying from a gallery that deals in historical works of art, the painting should come framed – so there is no additional cost (as long as you like the frame style).
+At the higher end of the contemporary art world, many artists choose to have their works left unframed -- if this is the case, then there is no additional cost (unless you want it framed).
+If you are purchasing a work of art from a gallery that specializes in decorative works of art, then the frame will probably be an ‘extra’.
+These galleries often have frame samples on hand and will help you choose the one that is right for you.

-If it turns out that you need to purchase a frame for a work of art you own, finding the right framer is similar to finding the right dealer … you will need to do some research and learn about the different types of frames that are available.
-If you decide to venture into the ‘period’ frame arena, you will need to concern yourself with condition, quality, style and size – as they all factor into the final price.
-If you choose the reproduction route then you will need to find those framers, or frame shops, that offer you the widest choice in style, finishes and quality.
-You should also keep in mind that in the reproduction world, the finely carved wood frames, finished in original gold leaf, will probably be the most expensive; however there are carved wood frames that are inexpensive, but remember, you get what you pay for.
+If it turns out that you need to purchase or restore a frame, finding the right framer is similar to finding the right art dealer or conservator … do some research and learn about the different types/styles that are available and then determine which framers offer the widest selection and/or have the best restoration facilities.
+Should you decide to buy a ‘period’ frame, you will need to concern yourself with condition, quality, style and size – they all factor into the final price.
+If you choose the reproduction route then you will need to find those framers, or frame shops, that offer the widest choices of styles, finishes and quality.
+Keep in mind that in the reproduction world, the finely carved wood frames, finished in real gold leaf, will probably be the most expensive … while less detailed carved frames with metal or painted finished will be more affordable; but remember, like most things in life, you get what you pay for.

 In the end, as with any work of art you purchase, buy what you like.
 You are going to live with it and really, who cares what the neighbors think!